About Dental Bridges

 Caring For Your Tooth Replacement

 After your bridge is in place, you should notice an improvement in both function and appearance.
 Our caring team will teach you how to care for your restoration, including how to brush and floss underneath your tooth replacement.
 It is crucial to clean your bridge daily, as cavities can develop on the teeth supporting your dental bridge.
 Bridges can last for several years when they receive proper care.
-Dr. Scheiber will routinely asses the health and integrity of your bridge during your dental cleaning and exam visits at Plymouth Dental Group.
-If you bridge ever comes off or feels loose, it is best to avoid attempting to replace it yourself.
-Please contact our team right away to see if Dr. Scheiber can bond it back in place.
+Our dentists will routinely assess the health and integrity of your bridge during your dental cleaning and exam visits at Plymouth Dental Group.
+If your bridge ever comes off or feels loose, it is best to avoid attempting to replace it yourself.
+Please contact our team right away to see if it can be bonded back in place.

 Are Bridges Covered by Insurance?